 If you choose to phone them, set aside time when you can give full attention to a phone call.

-So if you use a cell phone, call when you’re alone (instead of while paying for a purchase at the supermarket).
+So if you use a cell phone, call when you’re alone (instead of while paying for a purchase at the cash register).